Browsholme Hall: Bowbearers of the Forest of Bowland

 The Parker family have been Bowbearers of the Forest of Bowland since the Restoration.
 The office fell into abeyance in the late 19th century but in 2010, the 16th Lord of Bowland re-asserted his ancient right and appointed Robert Redmayne Parker his Bowbearer of the Forest of Bowland, the first Parker to be so appointed in more than 150 years.

 In 2011, Robert Parker led a party of dignitaries from the Bowland Higher Division Parish Council, the Forest authorities, and local community, to welcome the 16th Lord to Dunsop Bridge on his first official visit to the Forest.
 In October 2012, Robert Parker was formally presented with his Bowbearer's "wand of office" by the 16th Lord at a public ceremony in Slaidburn.
 This ceremony marked the 90th anniversary of the final meeting of the manorial court at the town's Tudor courthouse.

+The hall today

+The hall functions a wedding venue.
+The house and gardens are open to the public, between 11am and 4pm, on Wednesdays only in May and September, and on Tuesdays and Wednesdays in June, July and August.